nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 1. User views the list of tutees.
 2. User requests to edit a tutee.
-3. System informs user that it edited the tutee.
+3. System edits the tutee.

     Use case ends.